 - Does not wave goodbye

-- Shows little interest in children of his age
+- Demonstrates little interest in children of own age

 - Does not play games with turn-taking